 5 Tips for Dining Out with Your Dog

-Honestly, there are few things better than going to your favorite restaurant and sitting on the patio to enjoy a bite to eat on a beautiful day with your dog.
-That is unless your dog behaves so poorly, that you spend the entire time correcting his behavior – much to your chagrin and detriment of the other guests.
+Honestly, there are few things better than going to your favorite restaurant with your dog on a beautiful day and sitting on the patio to enjoy a bite to eat .
+That is, unless your dog behaves so poorly that you spend the entire time correcting his manners — much to your chagrin and the detriment of the other guests.

-I love to go out to eat and take my dog, Scout, with me.
+I love to take my dogs out to eat with me.
 After much trial and error, I have figured out the five best tips for a successful meal with your dog.
-If you want to avoid all that drama, follow my five tips for dining out with your dog.

 3. Feed your dog before you dine.
 A full dog is less likely to wander off in search of a snack.
 I’m not saying he won’t try, but I am suggesting that if his belly is already full, he’s more likely to stretch out on the patio and take a nap.
-This will help you relax and keep guests from guarding their food.
+This will help you relax and keep other people from having to guard their food.

 4. Bring water and a water dish.
-Dogs need water, and since you’re sitting outside, they’ll need a constant supply.
-Do not rely on the restaurant to provide you with a water dish – they’re already letting you bring your dog on their patio – and they might not have one or worse, they have a “community” water dish that hasn’t been changed in some time.
+Dogs need water, and since you’re sitting outside, your dog will need a constant supply.
+Do not rely on the restaurant to provide you with a water dish.
+They might not have one or, worse, they have a “community” water dish that hasn’t been changed in some time.
 It’s best to err on the side of caution and just bring your own.

 5. Be prepared for your dog to leave his mark.
 Dogs have a keen sense of timing.
 For example, my dog likes an audience when she poops.
 I’m not saying the same could happen to you, but I am strongly suggesting that you prepare for your dog to go potty.